MicrosoftLearning/mslearn-ai-studio/Instructions/08-Challenge-code-first.md

         pf version
     ```

-4. Now, use the `pf flow test` tool to test the _contoso_chat_ flex flow application locally, with the same question we used above.
+4. Now, use the `pf flow test` tool to test the _contoso_chat_ flex flow application locally, with the sample question below.
 Note the syntax of the command for passing the inputs:

     ```bash
         pf flow test --flow ./contoso_chat --inputs question="tell me about your jackets" customerId="3" chat_history=[]